Code-Institute-Submissions/KarolSU96-PP1/README.md

 - Provides short description of myself.

 - ## Hobbies Page:
-- Shows the visitors my passion for music, includes desctiption and a embeded YouTube Vide of me playing on gitar.
+- Shows the visitors my passion for music, includes description and a embeded YouTube Video of me playing on guitar.
 - Highlights my inetest in reading fantasy books.
 Includes a description and an image of books stacked on top of each other.

 - ## Jam with Me Page: